-14 Sexual and Gender Based Violence in Uganda: Experience of sexual violence among women and girls in Pallisa and Kisoro Districts.
+15 Sexual and Gender Based Violence in Uganda: Experience of sexual violence among women and girls in Pallisa and Kisoro Districts.

-15 International Alert: Changing Fortunes: Women's Economic Opportunities in post war Northern Uganda.
-Investing in Peace.
-Issues No 3.
+16 International Alert: Changing Fortunes: Women's Economic Opportunities in post war Northern Uganda.
+Investing in Peace Issues No 3.

-16 See C. Dola (2002).
-Collapsing Masculinities and Weak States- A case study of Northern Uganda' in F Clever (Ed) Masculinities Matter!
+17 See C. Dola (2002).
+Collapsing Masculinities and Weak States- A case study of Northern Uganda' in F Clever (Ed) Masc linities Matter!
 Men, Gender and Development.
 London: Zed Press.

-They can gather forensic evidence, they can follow up medical reports, they can demand an increase in the number of police surgeons, and they can deal with witnesses who do not want to cooperate.
-They can also participate in community sensitization to reduce the tendency of families negotiating for a little money when their daughter has been defiled.

-And indeed the research team established that there is a lot that the police department has done.
-They have established a child and family protection unit at each police station in the country.
-Some of the officers may not be adequately sensitized or even trained in dealing with SGBV issues but they are working hard to arrest suspects whenever there is a reported case.
-Interviews with police officers in different police stations revealed that the police do try to investigate these cases but are often frustrated by lack of transport, lack of personnel, lack of basic stationery, and uncooperative witnesses.
+revealed that the police do try to investigate these cases but are often frustrated by lack of transport, lack of personnel, lack of basic stationery, and uncooperative witnesses.

 They are also frustrated by the court processes that go on for long periods.
 And for the many of the remote police stations, it is not easy to transport themselves and witnesses to the regional headquarters where the high court seats.

 The challenges are simply too many.
 Participants at the validation workshop for this research suggested that more sensitization of the political leadership was necessary to facilitate the police department adequately.

+Indicator 8: Number and quality of gender responsive laws and policies

-Table 6: Uganda's gender sensitive laws and policies Laws Provisions 1 The Constitution of the Republic of Uganda 1995 Chapter 3 :20 (1) guarantees fundamental and other human rights freedoms Chapter 3:21 (1) guarantees that all persons are equal before the law in all spheres of political, economic, social and cultural life and in every other respect and shall enjoy equal protection under the law.
+Table 6: Uganda's gender sensitive laws and policies

+Laws Provisions 1 The Constitution of the Republic of Uganda 1995 Chapter 3 :20(1) guarantees fundamental and other human rights freedoms Chapter 3:21 (1) guarantees that all persons are equal before the law in all spheres of political, economic, social and cultural life and in every other respect and shall enjoy equal protection under the law.
 Chapter 4 section 21 (2) prohibits discrimination 'against any person on grounds of sex, race, religion, ethnic origin, tribe, birth, creed or religion, social or economic standing, political opinion or disability.
-Chapter 4 Section33 on the rights of women specifies: full and equal dignity with men enhancing the welfare of women protection of women and their rights taking into account their unique status and maternal functions equal treatment with men including equal opportunities in political, economic and social activities The right to affirmative action to redress the imbalances created by history, tradition or custom.
-2 The Land Act provides for a joint ownership of the matrimonial home and property, and prohibits either the husband or the wife from selling of matrimonial property without the consent of the other and the children 3 The Equal Opportunities Commission Act 2007 Articulates the composition and mandate of Equal Opportunities Commission to give effect to the State's constitutional mandate to eliminate all forms of discrimination in access to social services, employment opportunities and governance structures, and redressing imbalances which exist 4 The Domestic Violence Act Provides for protection and relief of victims of domestic violence; remedies for the punishment of perpetrators of domestic violence; provides for procedures and guidelines to be followed by court in relation to protection and compensation of victims of domestic violence; provides for the jurisdiction of court including the issue of protection orders and provide for enforcement of orders made by the court; to provides for empowering the family and children's court to handle cases of domestic violence and for related matters provides for the protection and relief of victims of domestic violence and establishes the nature of punishment for perpetrators.
+Chapter 4 Section 33 on the rights of women specifies: full and equal dignity with men enhancing the welfare of women protection of women and their rights taking into account their unique status and maternal functions equal treatment with men including equal opportunities in political, economic and social activities (5) The right to affirmative action to redress the imbalances created by history, tradition or custom.
+2 The Land Act Provides for a joint ownership of the matrimonial home and property, and prohibits either the husband or the wife from selling of matrimonial property without the consent of the other and the children 3 The Equal Opportunities Commission Act 2007 Articulates the composition and mandate of Equal Opportunities Commission to give effect to the State's constitutional mandate to eliminate all forms of discrimination in access to social services, employment opportunities and governance structures, and redressing imbalances which exist.
+4 The Domestic Violence Act Provides for protection and relief of victims of domestic violence; remedies for the punishment of perpetrators of domestic violence; provide s for procedures and guidelines to be followed by court in relation to protection and compensation of victims of domestic violence; provides for the jurisdiction of court including the issue of protection orders and provide for enforcement of orders made by the court; to provides for empowering the family and children's court to handle cases of domestic violence and for related matters provides for the protection and relief of victims of domestic violence and establishes the nature of punishment for perpetrators.
+5 The Anti-Trafficking in Human Persons Act Prohibits the relocation of human persons for purposes of slavery or other forceful activity